Updated June 20, 2022

 We continue to go beyond our standard protocols to ensure the necessary screening and prevention measures are in place so that our facilities are as safe as possible from coronavirus COVID-19 exposure.
 We continue to support our clients in-house and alumni at home wholeheartedly in their recovery.

-We have developed protocols and plans for Phase 1, 2, and 3 of COVID-19 in BC to ensure there are minimal interruptions to the therapeutic schedule and daily operations.
+We have developed protocols and plans for varying stages of public health orders for COVID-19 in BC to ensure there are minimal interruptions to the therapeutic schedule and daily operations.
 These protocols allow for admission of new clients to our residential programs to continue, but with additional requirements and restrictions.

 As accredited and licensed facilities, we continue to work with our local health authority to ensure superior Infection Prevention and Control (IPAC) measures are in place.
 We follow best practices and continuously monitor them for updates.
 Our IPAC officers have appropriately prepared all staff on updated preventative measures for COVID-19 specific to their department as well as provided education and training on a company-wide level.
 A COVID-19 Response Team is in place in the event a positive test is received at SCHC or GSWC.